Can fully charging your electric car damage the battery?

 This means fully charging the battery could actually reduce the car’s range as regenerative braking isn’t turning braking energy into electricity.

-Ford, which currently offers the Mustang Mach-E electric car, says: “For most Ford electric vehicles, the recommended charge level is 90 percent.
+Ford, which offers the Explorer, Capri and Mustang Mach-E electric cars, says: “For most Ford electric vehicles, the recommended charge level is 90 percent.
 Avoid charging to 100 percent when you don’t need that range, although 100 percent charge is recommended for longer trips.”

 Is a fully discharged battery just as bad?